Send Transactional Messages

 As a developer, you need to understand how the APIs work in order to implement transactional sending from your organization to your customers.
 The best place to get started is by reviewing the Transactional Messaging API Guide.

 As a reporting user or business analyst, you need to view the status/details on transactional messages sent to one, many, or all of your customers.
-As an example, you may need to view the messages sent to a particular customer to help troubleshoot why they are not receiving a password reset or a two-factor authentication token.
+As an example, you may need to view the messages sent to a particular customer to help troubleshoot why they are not receiving a password reset or a multi-factor authentication token.

 These features distinguish the Transactional Messaging API from triggered sends in Email Studio and from MobileConnect outbound SMS messages.